CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

                 </td>
                 <td>
                         <div>vlan ID for the vrf attachment</div>
-                        <div>If not specified in the playbook, DCNM will auto-select an available vlan_id</div>
+                        <div>If not specified in the playbook, ND will auto-select an available vlan_id</div>
                 </td>
             </tr>
             <tr>